April 1, 2020

 Rafał Celej, Venture Capital Lawyer

-"In the face of a crisis, rather than on new investments, VCs are now focusing 80-90% of their attention on screening their portfolio companies and using their corporate rights to preserve the value of their investments, in particular those that could be potential "home runs".Rafał Celej Venture Capital Lawyer
+"In the face of a crisis, rather than on new investments, VCs are now focusing 80-90% of their attention on screening their portfolio companies and using their corporate rights to preserve the value of their investments, in particular, those that could be potential "home runs".Rafał Celej Venture Capital Lawyer

 To the greatest extent, this applies to funds that are at the end of their investment period, and which have several start-ups in their portfolio.
 Such funds must be very careful when deciding whether to spend available money on new investments or on follow-on rounds in their best companies.
 In the face of the crisis, it is highly likely that most of the funds will decide on the latter.

 A slightly different situation concerns new funds that have just started their investment period and made no more than a few investments.
-These funds need to actively seek new investments opportunities and their attention will probably be split 50-50% between the new investments and analysing their current portfolio.
+These funds need to actively seek new investment opportunities and their attention will probably be split 50-50% between the new investments and analyzing their current portfolio.
 Of course, a lot will depend on the relationship between the General Partners and their Limited Partners, which - in times of crisis - may also want to limit the investment expenditures.

 When it comes to the relationships of VCs to their existing portfolio companies, the funds are already using their corporate rights, such as the right to convene shareholder or supervisory board meetings or request the management to provide relevant information, in order to thoroughly assess the financial situation of these companies and react quickly.

-In addition, VCs might wish to revise the business plans and annual budgets in order to adapt them the crisis times.
+In addition, VCs might wish to revise their business plans and annual budgets in order to adapt them to the crisis times.
 In extreme cases, if the management teams are not able to quickly adapt to the new realities, VCs might use their corporate rights to appoint Management Board members (in most instances, new CFOs).
 This is not a common practice, but in times of crisis, it can save a startup, and thus also the whole investment."